So, engines run smoothly, thanks to sophisticated, lubricants and oils.

 - Cool the pistons.

-- Protect the engine oil stored in the sump from combustion gases.
+- Protect the engine oil stored; in the sump from combustion gases.

-There Are Four Distinct Types Of Lubrication:
+Also, There Are Four Distinct Types, Of Lubricants And Oils:

 - Hydrodynamic lubrication